SophGits/tryit/sandbox/Closure.md

 ✝✝var myQuo = new Quo("confused");
 console.log(myQuo.get_status()); //confused
 ```
 ✡.
 Create a constructor function called Quo.
-It makes an object with a `status` property.
+It makes an object with a `status` property.<br />
 ✝.
-Give all instances of Quo a public method called `get_status`.
+Give all instances of Quo a public method called `get_status`.<br />
 ✝✝.
 Make an instance of Quo.